Campus Summer Hours

 Remove your old SE student email account

-If you had previously set up your SE student email on your Android device, you will need to remove your account first before adding your Office 365 account.
+If you had previously set up your SE student email on your Android device, you may need to remove your account first before adding your Microsoft 365 account.

 • Open the e-mail app